What's the NZ Avalanche Advisory?

 What are the forecasts for?

-These forecasts advise users of avalanche danger in each region.
-They apply for any type of user that will be in avalanche terrain, such as backcountry skiers, mountaineers, trampers, or hunters.
-The forecasts will also include travel advice, recent avalanche activity, weather and snowpack conditions, and information that assists users in understanding the particular avalanche problems that exist in the region
+These forecasts advise recreational users of avalanche danger in each region.
+They apply for any type of recreational user that will be in avalanche terrain, such as backcountry skiers/snowboarders, mountaineers, trampers, or hunters.

 How do I use the forecast?